Latvia

 Children per mother (CPM)

-Latvia's children per mother (CPM) stands at 2.29 in 2024, showing a slight decrease of 0.05 from the previous year.
-Over the past five years, the CPM has remained fairly steady, averaging 2.37.
-Compared to the early 2000s, when the average was 1.97, the current rate is up by roughly 0.32.
-On a global scale, Latvia ranks 32nd out of 38 countries for CPM, placing it among the higher values worldwide.
+Latvia's children per mother (CPM) stood at 2.29 in 2024, showing a slight decrease of 0.05 from the previous year.
+Over the past five years, the CPM has remained fairly stable with an average of 2.37.
+This figure marks an increase of approximately 0.32 compared to the average of 1.97 seen in the 2000s.
+On a global scale, Latvia ranks among the countries with the highest CPM values, positioned 32nd out of 38.

-Within Europe, it holds one of the top CPM figures, ranked 26th out of 31 countries.
+Within Europe, it also holds one of the top CPM rates, ranking 26th out of 31 countries.

 | Year | CPM | Year | CPM |